NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

    * A load generator simulates user traffic for testing and observability.
    * A React Native mobile app interacts with the backend via the same APIs.

+#### 🚀 Dockerfile Creation Approach

+This project contains multiple microservices organized within a single GitHub repository, with each microservice in its own folder.
+📖 Reviewed the documentation in each microservice’s folder to understand how to build and run the service.
+🖥️ Initially built and ran each microservice on an EC2 instance to verify functionality.
+🛠️ Since the microservices are developed using different languages—Java, Python, and Go—I created customized Dockerfiles for each service based on their specific requirements.
+✅ This approach ensured all microservices are properly containerized and run smoothly in their respective environments.

 ### 🎨 Design Questions I Got When I Started

 #### 🤔 Why choose microservice architecture over monolithic?